-Ian is Director of Science at the Natural History Museum, with responsibility for collections, research and science facilities.
-Personal research based on a combination of experimental, phylogenetic and molecular approaches to study the evolutionary ecology of vertebrates, particularly birds.
-Current areas of particular interest include: large-scale patterns of biodiversity; ecological impacts of climate change; genetics of wild populations; speciation and diversification; phylogeny and ecology of extinction.
+Ian is the Louis Agassiz Fuertes Director of the Cornell Lab of Ornithology.
+His personal research is based on a combination of experimental, phylogenetic and molecular approaches to study the evolutionary ecology of vertebrates, particularly birds.
+Current areas of particular interest include large-scale patterns of biodiversity; ecological impacts of climate change; genetics of wild populations; speciation and diversification; phylogeny and ecology of extinction.

 Frank Gardner is the BBC's full-time Security Correspondent, reporting and presenting on a wide range of global security and terrorism stories.
 He has also written four Sunday Times bestsellers.